-- £6,407 (2019: £nil) with Dimensions Curriculum Limited.
-The company's director, E Sutton, is a local Governor on the board of Waterloo Primary Academy. - £12,174 (2019: £nil) with Apparatus Limited.
+- £3,250 (2020: £6,407) with Dimensions Curriculum Limited.
+The company's director, E Sutton, is a local Governor on the board of Waterloo Primary Academy. - £1,056 (2020: £12,174) with Apparatus Limited.
 M Garnett is a director of the company and the chair of the local Governor board of Waterloo Primary Academy.

-No other related party transactions took place in the period of account other than certain Trustees' remuneration and expenses already disclosed in note 12.
+No other related party transactions took place in the period of account other than certain Trustees' remuneration and expenses already disclosed in note 11.

-26 Members' liability
+25 Members' liability